jchenche/File-system/README.md

 - Name: Jimmy Chen Chen
 - Grade acquired: 100%
 - Class: CSC360 (Operating Systems).
-- Convention: returning 0 and 1 usually denotes failure and success respectively
+- Convention for this project: returning 0 and 1 usually denotes failure and success respectively
 - Type: Flavour of the original UNIX filesystem (partitioned in 512 bytes blocks)

 # HOW TO RUN: